Tiered Pricing Model: Great to Maximize SaaS Revenue

 Crazyegg's enterprise plan is designed to meet the demands of customers who require more than what the pre-built options offer.
 This tier enables them to customize pricing and provide personalized support to larger accounts, leading to stronger customer relationships.

-crazyegg tiered pricing model
+Crazy Egg's tiered pricing

 Tiered pricing best practices